Wentz, East-leading Eagles to face playoff-hungry Browns

 His 12 interceptions lead the NFL.
 He’s 32nd in completion percentage (58.2).
 His 73.1 rating is a career worst and he’s been sacked a league-high 35 times.

 One of the knocks on Wentz is that he holds the ball far too long, waiting to make a play.
-He can’t risk doing that against the Browns or sacks leader Myles Garrett will have him for lunch.
+That’s risky behavior, but at least this week Wentz won’t have to worry about Browns defensive star and league sacks leader Myles Garrett, who will miss the game after testing positive for COVID-19.

+Losing Garrett is a tough blow for the Browns, who are in playoff contention for the first time in years.

 “It is not hard to see what he is capable of,” Stefanski said.
 “This year, he is making plays.
 You go back previous years, he is making plays.
 He is a unique talent in his size and his ability to move.
 He can make every single throw, so he presents a very, very real challenge for our defense.”